Computer Science, M.S.

 The M.S. degree in Computer Science (CS) is a broad and flexible program, offering students opportunities for in-depth graduate study and cutting-edge research, covering a broad range of topics in Computer Science.

 The course requirements for the M.S. are identical to those of the Ph.D., although completion plans differ.
-M.S. students can choose a thesis option that allows them to undertake a research-based thesis in lieu of two elective courses.
-For general information about admissions, the M.S. completion plan options, visit the Bren School of ICS Graduate Programs section of the Catalogue.
+M.S. students can choose a thesis option that allows them to undertake a research-based thesis in lieu of two elective courses, or the comprehensive plan option.

 Each student must complete at least 47 units of course work.
 In addition, students must receive at least a B in each course counted toward filling these requirements.